Kaisow (clipper): Killick Martin & Company

 Kaisow was brought by Killick Martin & Company, led by Captain James Killick in 1875 and was captained by John Gadd between 1876 and 1885.
 Kaisow was a sister ship in the Killick Martin fleet to Wylo, the last ship to be built by Robert Steele & Company.

 Under Killick Martin ownership Kaisow never made a tea passage from China to the U.K., but did load tea to Cape Town and Port Elizabeth.
 She also made three Trans-Pacific passages between Shanghai and Victoria between 1877 and 1879, not returning to her home port of London for two years and four months.
 The times of these transits being equal to any previously recorded.
 In 1878 she was barque-rigged so she could be manned with a smaller crew.

 In 1883 Kaisow passed the eruption of Krakatoa.
 Second mate on Kaisow was Harry Davis, who went onto be a captain himself, wrote a very graphic account of the experience.
 He described how Captain John Gadd sailed the ship down the Straits, braced sharp up, how the ship weathered the erupting island and so got into the open water and felt the tail end of a huge tidal wave which tore north up the Straits, overwhelming the two sides, wiping out the town of Anjur and killing some 30,000 people.

 William Bowden Jr and fate

 On 29 April 1885 Kaisow was sold to William Bowden Jr of Llanelly, Carmarthenshire.

-Between 1885 and 1891 Kaisow made several journeys between Liverpool, Valparaiso and Coquimbo with cargoes of maganese ore.
+Between 1885 and 1891 Kaisow made several journeys between Liverpool, Valparaiso and Coquimbo with cargoes of manganese ore.
 On 15 November 1891 the clipper foundered 60 mi west southwest of Valparaiso on a voyage from Coquimbo after cargoes had shifted aboard the vessel.